superseriousbusiness/gotosocial/docs/installation_guide/docker.md

 ## (Optional) Reverse Proxy

 If you want to run other webservers on port 443, or want to add an additional layer of security you might want to add [NGINX](https://nginx.org), [Traefik](https://doc.traefik.io/traefik/), or [Apache httpd](https://httpd.apache.org/) into your docker-compose to use as a reverse proxy.

+## (Optional) Quick Initialize User

+If you are deploying a single user install where shell access and/or executing commands on the container is complicated or undesirable, it is possible to initialize an admin user with a different `ENTRYPOINT`.
+Use `wget` to download the latest quickstart [docker-compose.yml](https://raw.githubusercontent.com/superseriousbusiness/gotosocial/main/example/docker-compose-quickstart/docker-compose.yml) example and customize as needed.